Saturday, September 27, 2008

 EMB regional director Metudio Turbella, in letter to Ronquillo said the issue of water rights must be settled first by the NWRB.
 “It pertains to the use of surface waters of Panigan-Tamugan Rivers.
 The same surface water is also the lifeline of the proposed hydropower project of Hedcor.
 Clearly, under the principle of primary jurisdiction, the NWRB is the proper agency to rule on the issue of water rights,” he said.

-Eleseo Braganza, executive director of the DCWD, said the
+Eleseo Braganza, executive director of the DCWD, said the two rivers would certainly solve the water supply problem of

 Groundwater source